8 Major Types of Content and Where They Fit Into Your Content Marketing Strategy

 You can also use infographics to promote longer-form content by including their major points and then linking to the original article.
 In this way, infographics have incredible SEO value for generating traffic as well as increasing brand awareness.

-In simple terms, a case study is an in-depth examination of an issue.
+In simple terms, a case study is an in-depth examination of an issue, and are a great opportunity to feature a client.
 They generally follow a linear, explanatory structure:

 - A description of the problem solved, or hypothesis tested